Feature-level augmentation to improve robustness of deep neural networks to affine transformations: Method

 The proposed method consists of extending the conventional input augmentation procedure by applying it at the feature level.
 In all our experiments, we include the conventional input augmentation, which is based on randomly shifting the images on both axes with values between $-15$ and $+15$ pixels, rotating them by $-15$ to $+15$ degrees, or rescaling them with a factor between $0.4$ and $1.15$, following \cite{Hendrycks-ICLR-2019}.
 On top of this, we introduce feature-level augmentation (FLA).

 We underline that CNNs are usually composed of multiple blocks intercalated with downscaling (pooling) operations.
-Starting from this observation, we capture the features between two randomly selected consecutive blocks, augment the activation maps provided by the first selected block, and train the network from the second block to the output using an augmented version of the activation maps.
+Starting from this observation, we capture the features between two randomly selected consecutive blocks, augment the activation maps provided by the first selected block, and train the network from the second block to the output using an augmented version of the activation maps, as shown in Figure~\ref{fig_pipeline}.

 The augmentation that we propose to employ on the features is based on shifting, rotating and rescaling the activation maps.
 Due to the fact that one element of a feature map, somewhere deep in the network, is actually the result of processing multiple pixels from the corresponding location in the input, our augmentation procedure should take into account the depth where it is applied, so that the receptive field is not severely affected.
 Thus, the maximum translation value is scaled accordingly, starting from $15$ pixels near the input, gradually going down to $1$ pixel for the high-level layers.
 For rotations, we consider a random value between $-15$ and $+15$ degrees, while for the scaling operation, we employ a random resize factor between $0.85$ and $1.15$.
 In order to avoid noisy features at the beginning, we activate our augmentation procedure only after two training epochs.
 Afterwards, we apply feature-level augmentation with a probability of $0.5$ on each mini-batch.
 To increase variety, a feature map has an equal probability of being transformed with any FLA operation.
 Hence, combining FLA operations is possible.